Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Abraham Lincoln.

-distinguishable.
 1. Without government, as among our Indians.
-2. Under
+2. Under governments

-governments wherein the will of every one has a just influence, as is the case
+wherein the will of every one has a just influence, as is the case in

-other republics.
-To have an idea of the curse of existence under these last,
+of the other republics.
+To have an idea of the curse of existence under

-that a little rebellion now and then is a good thing, and as necessary in the
+hold it that a little rebellion now and then is a good thing, and as

 -- Jefferson to Madison, January 30, 1787 [2778]